jackson15j/giantbomb-kodi/README.md

 The actual source for the add-on is in `plugin.video.giantbomb/`.
-To make development easier, there are `make` commands to install/uninstall the add-on from your local XBMC instance:
+To make development easier, there are `make` commands to install/uninstall the add-on from your local Kodi instance:

 ```
 make install-dev